nelfin/pylint-protobuf/README.md

     ------------------------------------
     Your code has been rated at -6.67/10

+## Supported Python Versions

+`pylint-protobuf` supports Python 3.5 at a minimum.

 ## Known Issues

 `pylint-protobuf` does not currently support the following concepts from the protobuf specification: